Walter-Gaitan/knowledge-base/_posts/2025-07-18-LMS_QA_Course_Overview_and_Syllabus_Checklist.md

 # ✅ LMS QA Agent Instructions: Course Overview and Syllabus

 Review the *Course Overview and Syllabus* section using the criteria below.
-Only report findings if a change is required.
+Only report findings **if a change is required**.
-If everything complies, state:
+If all items are compliant, respond with:
 👉 **"Course Overview and Syllabus section meets all QA criteria.
 No changes required."**

 ---

 ## 🔍 Checklist

-1. **Review the syllabus to identify potential errors.**

-2. **Banner image matches the course code and title.**
-   - Banner does match the course code and title.
-   - Banner does not match the course code and title or is missing.
-Documented.
-   - N/A

-3. **In the 'Start Course Orientation' module, open 'Course Overview and Syllabus':**
-   - The syllabus is in PDF format and under the correct section.
-   - Syllabus does not comply with at least one of these points.
-Documented.

-4. **Header contains the correct class code and name.**
-   - They’re both correct.
-   - At least one item is incorrect/missing.
-Documented.
-   - N/A

-5. **College name and logo are correct.**
-   - They’re both correct.
-   - Logo and/or college name are incorrect.
-Documented.

-6. **Document is named after the Class Code and Instructor (e.g., CL820.01.2021F.SD Lane).**
-   - Named accordingly.
-   - Not named accordingly.
-Documented.

-7. **All links in the syllabus work correctly.**
-   - Yes, links work correctly.
-   - No, at least one link is broken.
-Documented.

-8. **Comments and revisions are hidden.**
-   - Comments and revisions are not showing.
-   - Comments and/or revisions are visible.
-Documented.

-9. **No colors indicating tracked changes are visible.**
-   - No colors reflecting changes.
-   - Colors reflecting changes are present.
-Documented.

-10. **Syllabus formatting is clean and logical:**
-    - No text overflow, excessive spacing, or broken numbering.
-    - Syllabus needs formatting fixes.
-Documented.

-11. **(MSN courses only)** A course outline follows the syllabus.
-    - Outline is present.
-    - Outline is missing.
-Documented.
-    - N/A

-12. **(tDAc courses only)** "Syllabus Part 2" and "Setting up for success" resources are visible.
-    - Both are visible.
-    - At least one is missing.
-Documented.
-    - N/A

-13. **"Course Orientation Acknowledgement" test is present with correct questions**
-    - The test is present and questions are correct.
-    - The test is missing or incorrect.
-Documented.
-    - N/A (CA500, CA501, CA502 only)
+1. **Are there any syllabus formatting or structural errors?**
+   - Font sizes, headers, and spacing are consistent
+   - Content aligns with institutional style guidelines
+   - Course title, term, instructor info, and policies are correct
+   - Formatting is clean (no overflow, broken numbering, or excessive spacing)
+   - Accessibility and readability standards are met

+2. **Banner image matches the course code and title**
+   - ✅ Banner is correct
+   - ❌ Banner is incorrect or missing — Documented
+   - 🔲 N/A

+3. **Open "Course Overview and Syllabus" in the ‘Start Course Orientation’ module**
+   - ✅ Syllabus is in PDF format and placed in the correct section
+   - ❌ File type or location is incorrect — Documented

+4. **Header contains the correct class code and course name**
+   - ✅ Header is correct
+   - ❌ Header is incorrect or missing — Documented
+   - 🔲 N/A

+5. **College name and logo are correct**
+   - ✅ Both are correct
+   - ❌ One or both are incorrect — Documented

+6. **Syllabus file is named using the correct convention**
+   - Format: `[ClassCode].[Term].[InstructorName]` (e.g., `CL820.01.2021F.SD Lane`)
+   - ✅ Named accordingly
+   - ❌ Not named accordingly — Documented

+7. **All mentioned resources that require hyperlinks are linked and functional**
+   - ✅ All required links work correctly
+   - ❌ A required link is broken or missing — Documented
+   - 🔲 Not applicable (file is attached/embedded without hyperlink)

+8. **Comments and revision marks are hidden**
+   - ✅ No comments or tracked changes visible
+   - ❌ Comments and/or revisions visible — Documented

+9. **No tracked change colors (e.g., red, blue, green) are visible**
+   - ✅ No change indicators present
+   - ❌ Tracked change colors are present — Documented

+10. **(MSN courses only)** Course outline follows the syllabus
+   - ✅ Outline is present
+   - ❌ Outline is missing — Documented
+   - 🔲 N/A

+11. **(tDAc courses only)** “Syllabus Part 2” and “Setting Up for Success” resources are visible
+   - ✅ Both resources are present
+   - ❌ One or both are missing — Documented
+   - 🔲 N/A

+12. **"Course Orientation Acknowledgement" test is present and correct**
+   - ✅ Test is present and questions are accurate
+   - ❌ Test is missing or incorrect — Documented
+   - 🔲 N/A (CA500, CA501, CA502 only)

+13. **Due date format is correct**
+   - ✅ Dates are listed with both day and time (e.g., “Tuesday by 11:59 p.m.
+ET”)
+   - ❌ Format is missing day or time — Documented